 No need to explain who Dan Murphy’s is, or what they stand for.
 Most customers already know that.

 We noted they add – search 1000s of products – but you can’t search for non-product related terms.
-So, zero results for “delivery charge” or “refund policy” for example.
+So, no results for “delivery charge” or “refund policy”, for example.
 A minor friction point for some customers.

 Dan Murphy’s - What are the most important things?